-If someone asks, "Does Vancouver have any bad neighbourhoods?" the answer is always, "Well, there is the Downtown Eastside."
-The Downtown Eastside (DTES) is the only economically-depressed neighbourhood most Vancouver travelers are likely to encounter—it's smack dab between historic Gastown and Chinatown.
+If someone asks, "Does Vancouver have any bad neighborhoods?" the answer is always, "Well, there is the Downtown Eastside."
+The Downtown Eastside (DTES) is the only economically-depressed neighborhood most Vancouver travelers are likely to encounter—it's smack dab between historic Gastown and Chinatown.

 Here's what you need to know about the DTES: It looks worse than it is.
 Because the DTES is a hub for Vancouver's ground-breaking needle exchange / safe injection site and related drug programs, the area is home to many people with drug addictions.
 It is also a sex work area (in large part because of the people with drug addictions).
 So, yes, it looks rundown and crummy.
 But it is not unsafe.